tarantool/doc/doc/reference/reference_sql/sql.rst

 ``ORDER BY UPPER(z)`` means "order by the uppercase form of column ``t.z``", which may be similar to doing ordering in a case-insensitive manner.

-Type 3 is illegal if the SELECT statement contains UNION or EXCEPT or INTERSECT.
+Type 3 is illegal if the SELECT statement contains :ref:`UNION or EXCEPT or INTERSECT <sql_union>`.

 If an ORDER BY clause contains multiple expressions, then expressions on the left are processed first and expressions on the right are processed only if